vvpai9/Live-Threat-Map/README.md

 ```

 ## 4. Run the frontend (Globe interface on port 5500)
 The frontend is a static HTML/JS page.
 You can serve it using Python’s built-in HTTP server.
-In a new instance, run:
+<br/> In a new terminal instance, run:
 ```
 cd ..
 cd frontend